Pyeongchang 2018: Canada’s Ted-Jan Bloemen wins silver in men’s 5000m speed skating

 - Canada’s Ted-Jan Bloemen eked out a silver medal in men’s 5000m speed skating , separating himself from Sverre Lunde Pedersen of Norway by .002 seconds

-- Three Canadian women, including defending Olympic champion Justine Dufour-Lapointe, are through to the second run of the moguls finals
+- Two Canadian women, including defending Olympic champion Justine Dufour-Lapointe, are through to the final run of the moguls finals

 - Canada’s new approach to team figure skating event is paying off, as it leads heading into the final day